 Take Zabb Elee in Jackson Heights, for example.
-Recently awarded a well-deserved Michelin star for 2015, it's the first Thai joint to receive the prestigious honor.
+They earned a well-deserved Michelin star in 2015, making it the first Thai joint to receive the prestigious honor.
 Or what about Uncle Boons?
 A fun take on Thai fare, located in a trendy eatery in downtown Manhattan, they're shelling out cocktails that will make your head spin and grilled meats that will make you sweat just looking at them.

 These two spots are just the tip of the iceberg, and below you'll find 10 worthy restaurants that will surely shift your Thai-brain from Thursday take-out to Saturday's main event.
 For every budget, and nearly every corner of the city, our list breaks down the spots you can't miss.

 Ready to dive right in?
 Pack up your chopsticks and join us on a whirlwind tour of the best Thai in New York City.